Dylandoesprogramming/react-primer/README.md

 1. Bootstrapping the react app
 2. Adding styles
 3. Importing and writing the App component
-   a.
-Writing functional components
+   * Writing functional components
-   b.
-Rendering child components
+   * Rendering child components
-4. Importing and writing the UserInput component      a.
-Writing class components
+4. Importing and writing the UserInput component
+   * Writing class components
-   b.
-Setting up state
+   * Setting up state
-   c.
-Re-rendering on state changes
+   * Re-rendering on state changes
-   d.
-Receiving user input and changing state
+   * Receiving user input and changing state

 ## If we have time...
 If we finish all of that, we'll use create-react-app to install and start a react app.
 Then we'll practice writing class components and using component state.